 - 1. Some service users may have problems that require many risk and safety assessments. - 2.
 It is highly unlikely that every risk will need to be reassessed at the same time: some risks may be more of a problem than others and need more frequent reviews. - 3.
 When a GRiST assessment is repeated, GRiST provides a button next to each risk that allows the assessor to switch it off. - 4.
-Figure 2 shows the situation where suicide risk has been switched off but not self-harm.
+Figure 8 shows how you can decide which risks should be turned on or off. - 5.
+If a risk is switched off, all the information about the risk that was entered when it was last assessed, including the risk judgement, will be carried forward into the report for the current assessment but with a date next to it saying when it was last assessed.